opoku1968/reddit-news-repo/README.md

 ## Subreddit Selection
 Users can choose their favorite subreddits to customize their news feed.
-The application supports a wide range of subreddits, allowing users to stay informed about topics that interest them the most.
+The application supports a wide range of subreddits, allowing users to stay informed about topics that interest them .

 ## News Feed